 How do I record an Estimated Tax payment?

-You can record payments for your Estimated Taxes using the "Record a payment" button located on the Estimated Taxes page.
+Use the "Record a payment" button located on the Estimated Taxes page.
 More information on how to record an Estimated Tax payment can be found in this article.

 How are Estimate Taxes calculated in GoDaddy Bookkeeping?